0x8BitDev/MAPeD-SPReD/README.md

 Here you can find **NES/SMS** development tools:

-# MAPeD-NES - Game maps editor
+# MAPeD-NES/SMS - Game maps editor
+The MAPeD is a tool for building a game levels for NES/SMS games from scratch.

 **The main features are:**
 - tiles drawing/composing tools
 - building a game map using 2x2 or/and 4x4 tiles